Trusted Henderson Divorce Attorneys Ready to Win Your Case

 - Alimony: In Nevada, alimony can be awarded on either a temporary or a permanent basis and can be paid in either a lump sum or periodically.
 It can also be rehabilitative in nature, meaning that a spouse with more income is to provide financial support to the spouse who earns less in order to help that spouse adjust and become self-supporting.

 - Child Custody, Visitation, and Support: If you and your spouse have children, your divorce action will cover all of these issues.
-These issues include not only the terms of the custody and visitation and the amount of support to be paid by one spouse to the other, but can also include other issues related to insurance, payment of monthly bills, and more.
+These issues include not only the terms of the custody and visitation and the amount of support to be paid by one spouse to the other but can also include other issues related to insurance, payment of monthly bills, and more.

 - Division of Property: Nevada is a “community property” state in which the assets and debts accumulated during the marriage are assumed to belong equally to the husband and wife.
-Accordingly, property is usually divided as evenly as possible, though the law is complex regarding when the property was acquired, what type of property it is, and other important considerations.
+Accordingly, the property is usually divided as evenly as possible, though the law is complex regarding when the property was acquired, what type of property it is, and other important considerations.

 A Closer Look at Child Custody